Sigismondo Pandolfo Malatesta: Legacy

 Hutton's novel and Charles Emile Yriarte's Un condottiere au XV Siècle (1882) were among the main sources of American poet Ezra Pound's Malatesta Cantos (The Cantos 8–11), first published in 1923.
-These are an admiring albeit fragmentary account of Malatesta's career as warrior, lover and patron.
+These are an admiring albeit fragmentary account of Malatesta's career as a warrior, lover and patron.

 Largely influenced by Pound, as well as by C. G. Jung, the critic Adrian Stokes devoted a study, The Stones of Rimini (1934), to the art created at Sigismondo's court.